 What are the most common problems facing violinists?
 Let’s take a look…

 - 69% of professional violinists deal with musculoskeletal injuries.
 These are usually overuse injuries, sprains, and strain from holding a heavy instrument for long periods of time in a fixed posture.
 Some of your body is forced to be stable and strong while other parts need to move very quickly.
-This sets a body up for mobility issues and aberrant movement patterns.
+This sets a body up for mobility issues and wonky movement patterns.
 Specifically, most of these injuries occur in the right shoulder, the left forearm, head, and neck.
 Less common sights are the elbows and fingers.

 - 19% deal with a peripheral neuropathy.
 This can be anything from thoracic outlet syndrome to carpal tunnel syndrome.
 Usually regardless of the name, it’s an issue of a trapped nerve that leads to feelings of burning, tiredness, and heaviness in the arm or hand.